AminuWali/File-Integrity-Monitor/README.md

 3. While the Files folder is open.
 Click on the green play button to Run.

-4. While the Script is running, make modifications to the text files(delete,edit,create new file), to receive the alerts in real-time through the Windows terminal
+4. While the Script is running, make modifications to the text files(delete,edit,create new file), to receive the alerts in real-time through the Windows terminal.